-Graham Van Goffrier: Physics, engineering major named 2018 valedictorian
+Graham Van Goffrier: Physics major named 2018 valedictorian

-Graham Van Goffrier, a physics and engineering major from Norwell, Massachusetts, has been named the 2018 valedictorian at the University of Maine.
+Graham Van Goffrier, a physics major from Norwell, Massachusetts, has been named the 2018 valedictorian at the University of Maine.

 “Being selected as valedictorian for my graduating class is the highest honor that I can imagine during my time here,” Van Goffrier says.
 “I am most appreciative of the constant support of my professors, family and friends throughout my years at UMaine.”

 Van Goffrier is a 2017–18 Goldwater Scholar.
 In 2017, he received one of 240 scholarships to outstanding undergraduate sophomores and juniors nationwide who were studying mathematics, natural sciences and engineering, awarded by the Barry Goldwater Scholarship and Excellence in Education Foundation.

 This past summer, he also had the opportunity to research in Switzerland at the European Organization for Nuclear Research, or CERN, the world’s largest particle accelerator complex.

 “Interacting with students and researchers from around the globe, as well as taking in the history and unparalleled technical achievements of the collaboration, was a unique and inspiring experience,” he says of his time at CERN.